AtexBg/fake-cap-patcher/README.md

 ![.](pics/preview1.png)

-Then plug your drive into any Windows computer and it will show a 1.99TB drive regardless of the actual size of it You can still use it until you reach the real capacity of the NAND chip inside, but it's better to reformat it after
+Then plug your drive into any Windows computer and it will show a 1.99TB drive regardless of the actual size of it You can still use it until you reach the real capacity of the NAND chip inside, but it's better to reformat it after.

 ![.](pics/preview2.png)

 Linux kernels won't be tricked by that, they will show the real capacity of the device (unless it have a modified MCU), untested on Mac.

 ## TODO